Bryd-Org/mts-slack-management-scripts/README.md

 3. **Copy the User ID**
    - In address bar of the browser find the user ID after `/people/`.
    It usually starts with a `U` followed by a series of letters and numbers.

+You can now use this user ID in the instructions file.

 ---